johnh-otu/SOFE3980U-Lab4/README.md

       * Set the **Repository URL** to your GitHub link.
       * Set the **Script Path** to /BinaryCalculatorWebapp/Jenkinsfile
       * Set the **branches to build** to \* / \*
 5. As the **webhook** is already configured, it should work automatically when  after each commit.
 Commit any change to the repository.
-Then, check that the job is been executed and check its report.
+(Hi again) Then, check that the job is been executed and check its report.

 ## Discussion:
 What do pipeline, node, agent, stage, and steps mean in the context of Jenkins?